-Do you have questions about mortgage loan qualification requirements in Washington State?
-You’ve come to the right place.
+Do you have questions about mortgage loan qualification requirements in the State of Washington?
+If the answer is yes, then you’ve come to the right place.
 Below, you can learn about some of the basic requirements for getting a home loan in Washington State.
-This information has been updated to include current lending trends and standards for 2017.
+This information has been updated to include current lending trends and standards for 2019.

 Note: This is an overview of Washington mortgage requirements, and as such it doesn’t cover everything.
 If you have a question that is not answered below, please contact us.

-This is one of the most frequently asked questions among home buyers and mortgage shoppers in Washington State (at least those who need financing).
-It’s also a highly individualized question that can’t really be answered in a blog post.
+This is one of the most frequently asked questions among prospective home buyers and mortgage shoppers in Washington State (at least among those who need financing).
+It’s also a highly individualized question that can’t really be fully answered in a single blog post.